j9recurses/calculatorApp/README.md

 for instance, in my app, I
 have the following factory services:

-+CalculatorMath: handles all the math operation functions
-                ÷, x, +, -, %, etc
++ CalculatorMath: handles all the math operation functions ÷, x, +, -, %, etc

-+CalculatorSetup: Generates all the data needed to initialize
-                  the calculator app.
++ CalculatorSetup: Generates all the data needed to initialize the calculator app.

-+CalculatorDuties: Creates and manages the app data
-                  the calculator needs maintain
-                  to maintain its state
++ CalculatorDuties: Creates and manages the app data the calculator needs maintain to maintain its state

-+CalculatorClicks: handles persistence and management app
-            of data after given user action is taken in the calculator: is, in the case of click on a digit button, the controller fires
++ CalculatorClicks: handles persistence and management app of data after given user action is taken in the calculator: is, in the case of click on a digit button, the controller fires